alexisruccius/supex/README.md

 Supex = SuperCollider + Elixir

 An Elixir wrapper for the music live-coding language SuperCollider.
-Supex communicates with SuperCollider’s `sclang` tool, letting you generate and control sound directly from Elixir.
+Supex communicates with SuperCollider's `sclang` tool, letting you generate and control sound directly from Elixir.

 - 🎧 Play basic oscillators with a clean, pipeable syntax
 - 🔤 Send raw SuperCollider code when needed